-Berkeley Carroll Upper School, a private high school in Brooklyn, New York, offers a dynamic, academically challenging, college preparatory program that provides students with an education designed to meet and surpass the demands of the 21st century.
+Berkeley Carroll Upper School, a private Brooklyn high school, offers a dynamic, academically challenging, college preparatory program that provides students with an education designed to meet and surpass the demands of the 21st century.

 Upper School classes are taught in a discussion-based seminar format to foster critical thinking and intellectual discussion, while also ensuring students' mastery of core academic knowledge and skills.
 Many courses forge thematic, interdisciplinary connections.
 At the same time, the program is structured to allow students to pursue their academic interests in depth.